Nattotata/sirmidlaq/src/songbook/freak-show.md

 ::A::Can you see the beauty of ::F::having a fun park

-Can you ::C::be the animal I can't stay ::E::around?
+Can you ::C::be the animal I can't stand ::E::around?